- DOT Regulations for Truck Drivers

 Clean-Up: Remaining drug and alcohol-free is extremely vital.
 For yours and others' safety, on the road.
 It is not just a law/rule but one that makes a good quality truck driver.

 While we agree too many rules and regulations can be boring, this helps maintain stability and ensure smooth functioning.
 Also, it’s always best to stay away from the IRS radar, don’t you agree?
 Stay true to DOT’s regulations and keep truckin’ like always.
-Don’t forget to file your Form 2290 for the tax year 2020-21 and avoid penalties.
+Don’t forget to file your Form 2290 for the tax year 2020-21 and avoid form 2290 penalties.